Aadhityaa745/Employee-Management-System/README.md

 ## Installation
 - Download the source code
-- Create a database in MySQL, and update the database credentials in the `EMS.py` file
+- Create a database in MySQL, and update the database credentials in the `EMS.py` file-
+- Tkinter library
+- MySQL Connector for Python
 - Run the `EMS.py` file to launch the application

 ## Features